datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR06-Plotting-Time-Series-Rasters-in-R.md

 contributors: [ ]
 packagesLibraries: [raster, rgdal, rasterVis]
 dateCreated:  2014-11-26
-lastModified: 2016-02-12
+lastModified: 2016-02-25
 categories:  [self-paced-tutorial]
 tags: [R, raster, spatial-data-gis]
-mainTag: raster-data
+mainTag: raster-data-series
-workshopSeries: [raster-data, raster-time-series]
+tutorialSeries: [raster-data-series, raster-time-series]
 description: "This tutorial covers how to efficiently and effectively plot a stack of rasters using rasterVis package in R. Specifically it covers using levelplot and adding meaningful, custom names to band labels in a RasterStack."